aws-samples/aws-modernization-with-quali/content/module1/prerequisites/_index.md

 ---

 * Clone promotion application public repository to your GitHub repo
-* Link your blueprint repo to Colony
+* Link your blueprint repo to Torque
 * Create an S3 bucket and upload the promotion application artifacts
-* Link your artifact repo to Colony
+* Link your artifact repo to Torque